 BOTTLE MATURATION: After bottling the wine is stored for a further ten to twelve months in our wine cellar.
 It is only a completion of this last period of maturation that it is entrusted to our customers.

-WINE DESCRIPTION: The Palestina is a red wine with an especially heavy bouquet and a complex array of tannins.
+WINE DEION: The Palestina is a red wine with an especially heavy bouquet and a complex array of tannins.
 Color: a deep garnet-red color.
 Aroma: concentraded fruity aroma reminiscent of blackcurrants with a hint of roasted coffee.
 Taste: Warm, mineral and smooth tannins, pronounced structure and lingering finish.

 WINING AND DINING: As a consequence of its sublime, velvety character this wine is particularly well-suited to be served meat dishes and game.